Canon EOS 80D Review

 The perfect successor to 70D with a faster focus!

-Canon has come up with a decent update to its most popular action-capable camera, EOS 70D, in the form of Canon EOS 80D.
+Canon has developed a decent update to its most popular action-capable camera, EOS 70D, in the form of Canon EOS 80D.

-This upgraded DSLR camera with a flip screen is packed with the latest versions of the company’s dual-pixel CMOS sensor with a much faster on-sensor autofocus system, along with certain other add-ons.
+This upgraded DSLR camera with a flip screen features the latest versions of the company’s dual-pixel CMOS sensor, which has a much faster on-sensor autofocus system and specific other add-ons.

-Once you put your hands on this beast, you will notice that the camera has some significant improvements over 70D, including a much better live-view performance.
+Once you hold this beast, you will notice that the camera has significantly improved over the 70D, including much better live-view performance.

 Pros